Pereberina/file/README.md

 -TFTP	use TFTP protocol
 -h		print this message
 ```
-In default protocol, you should start all the clients before the server.
+In default protocol, you should start all clients before the server.
 You can skip the options.
-Simple example:
+In the next simple example the file `hello.txt` is sent by multicast:
 ```bash
 $ ./clt
 ```